darrencauthon/subtle/README.md

 # SmokeMonster

+## Installation
+Add this line to your application's Gemfile:

+    gem 'smoke_monster'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    gem install smoke_monster

+## Usage

 ### Arrays to Objects

 This feature exists to make the creation of sets of objects with data easily.